AmirHosseinMissMe/IdentityInASP.NET-CORE3.1/README.md

 * Google login

+* User Management

+* Role, CRUD operation on Roles, Addiing Users to Roles, and Remove Users from Roles

+* Role-based Authorization

 ### What to do?

 If you want to use it on your system, you can easily use VisualStudio to compile and  run the project.